There are conflicting definitions for what counts as a true PEGOT.

 2001 – Wit (Honored).

-Barbra Streisand is an American singer, actress, songwriter and filmmaker.
+Barbra Streisand is an American singer, actress, songwriter and filmmaker whose career has spanned more than seven decades.

-She has won two Academy Awards, ten Grammy Awards, four Primetime Emmys, one Daytime Emmy, a Special Tony Award, three Peabody Awards and nine Golden Globe Awards, tying her as one of the most awarded artists in Golden Globe history.
+She has won two Academy Awards, ten Grammys, four Primetime Emmys, one Daytime Emmy, a Special Tony Award, three Peabody Awards and nine Golden Globes, making her one of the most decorated artists in Golden Globe history.

-She is often cited as one of the few entertainers to have achieved an EGOT (Emmy, Grammy, Oscar and Tony), although several of her awards are non‑competitive or honorary.
+Streisand is frequently cited as an EGOT achiever, though several of her awards are non‑competitive or honorary.

 Peabody Awards: